JdoubleG/JdoubleG.github.io/README.md

 to fit the color scheme of my website.
 I do not take ownership of any of these designs and am only responsible for the recoloring of the logos.
 I acknowledge that all rights pertaining to these images belong to the respective company.

+## As of 10/10/2020 (v2.8):
+A new handout is linked in the "Projects" page with information about my intern project with Amazon.
+Hyperlinks for the page you are already on no longer reload the page.
+Pressing "c" on the "Contact" page no longer reloads the page.
+Line endings converted to LF.

 ## As of 7/6/2020 (v2.7.1):
 Updates to the contents of the "Projects" page.